goodblockio/decide-governance-engine/docs/ContractAPI.md

 - name `committee_name`: the name of the committee.

-- symbol `treasury_symbol`: the treasury symbol that the comittee belongs to.
+- symbol `treasury_symbol`: the group symbol that the comittee belongs to.

 - name `seat_name`: the name of the seat to remove from the committee.